emmacadavra/flying-dutchman-voyages/README.md

 #### **Typography**

 For the main titles and some occasional features on the site, I decided to use the font 'Charm', found on Google Fonts.
-I felt this font was a perfect balance between extravagent and scriptive, whilst remaining clear and readable.
+I felt this font was a perfect balance between extravagant and decorative, whilst remaining clear and readable.
 I feel it accurately carries the theme of the website without being too overpowering.

 For the main body of the website I considered using a different font to Bootstrap4's native font stack, however I found that I quite liked the contrast between it and 'Charm', as they seem to compliment one another in an unexpected and simple way.